dotnet/csharplang/proposals/extensions.md

 ## Open issue: extension member lookup in usings

-We don't resolve implicit extension members in usings, due to cycles.
+We don't resolve extension members in usings, due to cycles.
 This needs to be investigated further to disentangle whether all cycles are implementation-specific or some are inherent to the language feature.